nergalex/nap-azure-vmss/readme.rst

     - provisioned with an empty Instance Group and Location
     - Services can be already attached on this Instance Group.
 For example on another Region or CSP

-- VM Scale Set is created with 2 Network Interfaces Cards:
+- VM Scale Set.
+A CentOS image is used in this example.
-    - Management Plane (eth0)
-    - Data Plane (eth1) with its Primary IP as a pool member of an Azure External Load Balancer

 .. image:: ./_pictures/architecture.png
    :align: center